pchemguy/spec-kit/templates/capabilities/capabilities.md

 ## Capability Decomposition

 Capability decomposition is an early analysis activity that converts a **target description** into a compact, user-centric map of the **target scope**.

 This analysis begins by extracting **capability signals** from the target description.
-Capability signals are then used to infer and refine **capability candidates** according to **capability construction** rules and **Capability Model classification**.
-Later, capability signals are also used to provide grounding and traceability for final capabilities.
-After validation of capability candidates, the final **capability set** is reported.
+Capability signals are then used to infer, classify, and refine **capability candidates** according to **Capability Construction** rules and **Capability Model** classification.
+Capability signals are also used to provide grounding and traceability for the final reported capabilities.
+After validation of the capability candidates, the final **capability set** is reported.

 ---
 ### Core Concepts

 The **target description** is the input text or contextual material provided for analysis.